-The Company uses the Simple Risk-Weight Approach ("SRWA") to measure equity exposures for regulatory purposes.
+The Company uses both the Full Look Through Approach ("FLTA") and the Simple Risk-Weight Approach ("SRWA") to measure equity exposures for regulatory purposes.
+The FLTA is used to determine RWAs for exposure to investment funds.
+Under the FLTA, the Company calculates the aggregate risk-weighted asset amounts of the carrying value of the exposures held by the fund as if they were held directly by the Company multiplied by the Company's proportional ownership share of the fund.
+The minimum RWA using the FLTA is 20%.
+The company uses the SRWA to determine RWAs for direct equity exposures and community development exposures.
 Under the SRWA, the RWA for each equity exposure is calculated by multiplying the adjusted carrying value of the equity exposure by the applicable prescribed regulatory risk-weight.
 Under the SRWA, the aggregate carrying value of equity exposures that are less than 10% of total regulatory capital is risk-weighted at 100% as non-significant equity exposures.
-At December 31, 2015, the Company did not have aggregate equity exposures that exceeded the 10% threshold.
+At June 30, 2016, the Company did not have aggregate equity exposures that exceeded the 10% threshold.